NNDB

 Nationality: United States

-Executive summary: Screamed when King Kong picked her up
+Executive summary: King Kong

 Fay Wray was born in Canada but raised in Arizona, then Utah, then Los Angeles.
 At 15 she landed a small role in her first movie, Gasoline Love (1923).
 Her big break was the female lead in the silent classic The Wedding March (1928), co-starring with early auteur Erich von Stroheim.